This example shows how to view dependencies among referenced models.

 Note that in this view, which we refer to as Instance View, libraries are never shown.

-In Instance View, the blue nodes represent Simulink models.
+In Instance View, the gray nodes represent Simulink models.
 The directed lines indicate dependencies.
 Note: in this view two nodes are labeled

 sldemo_mdlref_F2C because this model is referenced twice, once by